RenatoGeh/BDD.jl/README.md

 Install
 -------

-It is required to have Python3 installed.
+It is required to have Julia installed.

 ```bash
   $ julia -e 'using Pkg; Pkg.add("https://github.com/RenatoGeh/BDD.jl")'